d-bl/GroundForge-help/docs/snow-mix/index.md

 ===============================

 On the [snow mixer] you can create diagrams for (new) grounds with a mix of 2x2 snowflakes.
+Below the form you find links to the most important subjects to have fun with the mixer.

 ![](sample.png?align=left)
 On the left a sample of lace by Babette.